kelbrad7/CodeLabs-Exercises/README.md

 3.2 Create an application that, on button click, runs a function that prints out a users name, age, and occupation

 3.3 Create a function that takes an object and returns the keys and values as separate arrays.
 Return the keys sorted alphabetically and their corresponding values in the same order.

+4.1 Create button that changes the background and text color randomly.

+4.2 Count the number of true values in an array.

+4.3 Build a working clock.